10Duke Scale SDK for Java

 Dependencies

-The 10Duke Scale SDK for Java code depends on a HTTP client, JSON processing, Private and Public key use, ability to parse and validate JSON Web Tokens and to run user authentication / authorization using OpenID Connect.
+The 10Duke Scale SDK for Java depends on an HTTP client, JSON processing, Private and Public key use, ability to parse and validate JSON Web Tokens, and user authentication / authorization using OpenID Connect.

 The 10Duke Java Core project provides most of these basics.